abhirockzz/oracle-functions-oci-object-store-basic/README.md

 # Oracle Functions + OCI Object Storage

+This example is deprecated.
+Please see the [latest version here](https://github.com/abhirockzz/oracle-functions-oci-object-store)

 This example shows how Oracle Functions can interact with [Oracle Cloud Infrastructure Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) to execute operations such as putting a new object in a storage bucket, listing the objects of a storage bucket and getting the contents of a specific object.

 Individual functions cater to the put, get and list capabilities i.e. there are three functions as a part of a single application which you will deploy to Oracle Functions.
 These are Java functions which use the Object Storage APIs in the [OCI Java SDK](https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/javasdk.htm) for programatic interaction.